Wecome to my Photo Album.

 I would just like to add a bit of information here, as the past secretary of our ACD Club of Vic and past editor of our newsletter, I often get phone calls & e-mails from trusting buyers, some of them in tears, who have paid big money for a pup from a registered breeder, not some back yard person, and 6 or 7 months down the track they still have not received their registration papers, this is after they have contacted the breeder

-Ask the person that you are buying the pup from, (and it does not matter if you buy a pup from me or some-one else,) if they are going to supply to you at the time you pick up your pup, who must be 8 weeks of age, and pay the money,
+Ask the person that you are buying the pup from, (and it does not matter where you are buying your new pup from) if they are going to supply to you at the time you pick up your pup, who must be 8 weeks of age, and pay the money,

 We are bound by the rules of Dogs Vic to give to buyers when they pick up their pup all relevant paperwork.